GOAT (sports culture)

 Due to the abbreviation for "Greatest of All Time" (GOAT), iconography of goats is sometimes used by sports media.

-In sports culture, both spectators and participants have been documented to engage in discussions regarding a sport's greatest of all time, often referred to by the abbreviation "GOAT".
+In sports culture, fans, commentators and participants have engaged in discussions regarding a sport's greatest of all time, often referred to by the abbreviation GOAT.
 The origins of the term as an acronym with positive connotations is often credited to the mid-20th century boxer Muhammad Ali.
 Its ubiquitous usage in sports conversations and debates was popularized in the 21st century.

-The assessment of players as the greatest in a sport is often made by sportswriters and other media members based on wide-ranging criteria.
+The assessment of players as the greatest in a sport is often made by sportswriters and other members of the media based on differing criteria.
 Both objective measures, such as statistics and championships, as well as subjective commentary regarding an athlete's intangible traits are often considered.
 Sportswriters have noted issues with GOAT debates, including recency bias, as well as the improvement of nutrition and training over time, which some view as making it a challenge to compare players across eras.
 Many sports have no consensus for their single greatest all-time player.
 Cross-sport discussions have been held, also to no consensus.
 The assessment of a woman as a sport's greatest athlete or inclusion in cross-sports commentary as an all-time singular greatest athlete has been discussed.

-Players themselves have also commented on GOAT conversations, with a mixed sentiment amongst them.
-Some refuse to include themselves in conversations, often highlighting other players' accomplishments, though some have proclaimed themselves as the greatest in their sport.
-Meanwhile, some find the topic misguided or foolish.
-Players have also been associated by themselves or others with imagery of the animal.
+Players themselves have also commented on GOAT conversations.
+Some have proclaimed themselves or a favorite player the GOAT; some refuse to include themselves in such conversations, highlighting other players' or their team's accomplishments; some dismiss the topic as misguided, foolish, or premature (for active players).
+When GOAT discussions happen, particularly online and in places with shareable images, imagery of goats (the animal) are often used.

 History and terminology

 Etymology

-The term GOAT (or G.O.A.T.) is derived as an abbreviation of "greatest of all time".
+The term GOAT (or G.O.A.T.) is an abbreviation of "greatest of all time".
 The term being written as an all caps or punctuated acronym is important, as the all lowercase term goat has been historically used in sports contexts to refer to "an athlete who failed, garishly, hilariously, and at the worst possible time".
 New York Daily News cartoonist Bill Gallo drew portraits of "goats" from each World Series game, depicting players with horns for ears.
 American sportswriter Frank Deford speculated that "the designation of the goat as the figure of ridicule derives from the medieval sign of the horn[s] for a cuckolded husband".